ArtisticWenny/datasci_5_statistics/README.md

 - There is a significant association between the data_value and totalPopulation.
 ### T-Test
-- T-Test was done with the "Data_Value" and "totalPopulation" variable -From the results, I am concluding that there is no significant difference between these two variables
+- T-Test was done with the "Data_Value" and "totalPopulation" variable
+- From the results, I am concluding that there is no significant difference between these two variables

 ### ANOVA